cjmartin/launchcalendar.org/_posts/2025-04-29-falcon-9-starlink-12-10.md

 layout: launch
 title: "\U0001F680 Falcon 9 | \U0001F6F0 Starlink Group 12-10"
 description: >-
-  SpaceX Falcon 9 launched 23 Starlink satellites—including v2 Mini and 13 with
+  SpaceX launched the Starlink Group 12-10 mission carrying a mix of v2 Mini and Direct-to-Cell satellites to LEO.
-  direct-to-cell capability—on the Starlink Group 12-10 mission from Launch Complex 39A at Kennedy Space Center.
 This was SpaceX's second Starlink launch of the day as part of its rapid launch cadence, delivering satellites into low-Earth orbit inclined at 43 degrees to further expand the Starlink broadband constellation.
-The mission featured a new Falcon 9 booster, widely believed to be B1094, which landed safely on the droneship 'A Shortfall of Gravitas.'
-This was the 50th Falcon 9 launch of the year, and contributed to a record-setting period that included multiple launches within hours of each other.
+The mission featured the maiden flight of Falcon 9 booster B1094, which landed safely on the droneship 'A Shortfall of Gravitas.'
+  This marked the 50th Falcon 9 launch of 2025 during a record-setting period of frequent launches.
 tags:
   - Falcon 9
+  - Starlink Group 12-10
+  - Starlink 12-10
   - Starlink
-  - Starlink 12-10
-  - Starlink Group 12-10
   - SpaceX
   - satellite
   - Kennedy Space Center
 date: '2025-04-29T02:34:00Z'
 created: '2025-04-29T03:22:29.708Z'
-updated: '2025-05-03T20:48:29.037Z'
+updated: '2025-05-05T14:05:51.701Z'
 redirect_from: []
 location: 'Launch Complex 39A (LC-39A), Kennedy Space Center, Florida'
 location-slug: lc-39a-kennedy-space-center-florida-usa